liangsiwei1994/KernelBypassGroupProject/README.md

 In a fourth terminal window, edit ```./scripts/create-client-2.sh```, to ```get``` any number of the specified keys, and run it.
 This will create our second client.

 We expect each client to display the requested values.

+# Acknowledgements

+This is a collaborative effort between Ethan Sim, Christopher Adnel, Alvin Jonathan, Brendan Cheu and Liang Si Wei which is supervised by Dr. Marios Kogias of Imperial College London (MSc Computing 2022-2023).